substrate-asia/hackathon-2022-winter/teams/22-YGY/README.md

 2. SignTask invition & receiving & view & Sign & Payment.
 3. SignTask Docs Mgt. in Dss.

+## Problems to be solved during Hackathon

+####Issues related to certificate application
+1. How to safely and reliably store the real name information submitted by users in a decentralized way?
+2. After the authentication task submitted by the user is linked, how to audit it through the management background?
+3. How to generate DID format digital certificates for users on the Kilt chain based on the real name information submitted by users and approved by the background?

+####Issues related to signing tasks
+1. A signing task may contain multiple documents to be signed, and there may be multiple signers.
+Each person who signs a document will generate a new document.
+When each document is uploaded to the DSS, costs will be incurred.
+How to minimize user costs and operating costs while meeting the principle of decentralization?
+2. After a signing task is initiated, multiple signers will receive a signing notice.
+When each signer opens the task and completes signing, it will output the corresponding products (new signature documents, signature Hash and other information).
+How to organize multiple parties on the blockchain to complete signing once and finally complete the signing task?

 ## Architecture

 ## Logo